upkie/vulp/README.md

 ### Alternatives

-If any of these points is a no-go to you, you may also want to check out these existing alternatives:
+If any of the non-features is a no-go to you, you may also want to check out these existing alternatives:

 * [mc\_rtc](https://github.com/jrl-umi3218/mc_rtc/) - C++ real-time control framework from which Vulp inherited, among others, the idea of running the same code on simulated and real robots.
 C++ controllers are bigger cathedrals to build but they can run at higher frequencies.
 * [moteus](https://pypi.org/project/moteus/) - Python bindings for moteus brushless controllers also [run well up to 200 Hz](https://github.com/tasts-robots/vulp/blob/main/doc/loop_cycles.md#moteus-python-api), which makes them a simpler alternative if you don't need the simulation/real-robot switch.